hellonathanchung/hellonathanchung/README.md

 I know Javascript, Ruby, HTML, and CSS.

-I'm currently working on [QPQ](https://github.com/bdb2381/mod4-frontend), an application to allow service-for-service trading.
+I'm currently working on [HerscMersch](https://github.com/hellonathanchung/herschmersch-frontend), an application that allows users to save and follow stocks.

 Aspiring to learn more about React and Python.